Fundamental Constructs in Programming Languages: Translation of Language Constructs to Funcons

-In this illustrative language, the only values that can be bound to identifiers are simple imperative variables.
-For languages where identifiers can be bound directly to other values, we would use $\NAME{current-value}$ instead of $\NAME{assigned-value}$.
+In this illustrative language, the only values to which identifiers can be bound are simple imperative variables.
+When identifiers can be bound directly to other values (e.g., numbers) we would use $\NAME{current-value}$ instead of $\NAME{assigned-value}$.

 For call-by-value parameters in an imperative language, the argument value can be passed to the called function, which then has to allocate a variable to store the value.
-For call-by-reference, the argument would have to evaluate to a variable; for call-by-name, the evaluation of the argument would be deferred, which can be expressed constructing a thunk abstraction value from it.
+For call-by-reference, the argument would have to evaluate to a variable; for call-by-name, the evaluation of the argument would be deferred, which can be expressed by constructing a thunk abstraction value from it.
 When the mode of parameter-passing in function applications depends on the function, argument evaluation needs to be incorporated in the value that represents the function.

-The translation specification for function declarations in Fig.~\ref{fig:declarations} assumes a translation function $\SEM{exec}$ for phrases \VAR{Block} of sort $\SYN{block}$.
-A block is a command, which normally computes a null value; but, as in many languages, a block can return an expression value by executing a return statement, which terminates the execution of the block abruptly.
+The translation specification for function declarations in Fig.~\ref{fig:declarations} assumes a translation function $\SEM{exec}\LEFTPHRASE \VAR{Block} \RIGHTPHRASE$ for phrases $\VAR{Block}$ of sort $\SYN{block}$.
+A block is a statement, which normally computes a null value; but here, as in many languages, a block can return an expression value by executing a return statement, which terminates the execution of the block abruptly.

 The use of $\NAME{closure}$ ensures static (lexical) bindings for references to names in the function body.
-To change to dynamic bindings, we would replace $\NAME{closure}$ by $\NAME{abstraction}$.
+For dynamic bindings, we would replace $\NAME{closure}$ by $\NAME{abstraction}$.
 The construction of a function value from the closure is needed so that $\NAME{apply}$ can be used to give the argument value to the body of the abstraction.

-The $\NAME{scope}$ funcon adds the bindings computed by its first argument to the current bindings for the execution of its second argument.
+The $\NAME{scope}$ funcon adds the bindings computed by its first argument to the current bindings for the evaluation of its second argument.
 In this simplified illustration, functions have only one formal parameter, which is bound to a freshly allocated variable containing the given argument value; for multiple parameters, the given value would be a tuple of the same length, matched by a pattern tuple.

-The $\NAME{handle-return}$ funcon concisely handles abrupt termination of the function body arising from execution of the $\NAME{return}$ funcon.
+The $\NAME{handle-return}$ funcon concisely handles abrupt termination of the function body arising from evaluation of the $\NAME{return}$ funcon.
 It has no effect on normal termination, nor on abrupt termination for other reasons.

 In languages where function identifiers can be bound directly to function closures, the first $\NAME{allocate-initialised-variable}$ in the translation rule could be eliminated.
 However, the possibility of recursive function calls would then need to be expressed directly, using the $\NAME{recursive}$ funcon.